 Contemporary

-In Cornwall the tradition of storytelling goes back a long way.
-Years ago “drolling”, telling stories around the fire on the long nights, was a natural part of life there, and to this day out of the way country pubs still hold ‘story telling nights’.
-This book is a collection of such stories, all but one set in Cornwall.
+Years ago “drolling”, telling stories around the fire on the long nights, was a natural part of life there, and to this

 Some of them, of course, involve the sea and all that flows from it.
-Others have a background in the mining days of two hundred years ago, But Cornwall is far more than its’ history.
+Others have a background in the mining days of two hundred years ago, but Cornwall is far more than its history.
 ‘The Short Order Chef’ is a story about the very modern dilemma of working in a county where most employers shut down for half the year, and one man’s very innovative solution to this situation.
 ‘The Kronek’ is a story about the conflict between the incomer community and the established locals.

 All the stories stand alone, and they all have a very dark heart.
-If you like your stories with a dark twist this one is for you.

 No reviews yet.
 Be the first to write a review